4ntoined/pokemonpy-package/README.md

 # a party for the player
 mine = bp.makeParty(numb=int(p*2), level = int(l+50), how_created = 'starter')

-# these for loops train all the elite Pokémon and saves each party
+# these for loops train each party and then initiates a battle against them
 for i in range(n):
-    # train a party
+    # iterating over each party
     for a in parties[i]:
-        # train everyone in the party
+        # iterating over each Pokémon in the party
         # a is a pokémon
         a.perfect_ivs()
         a.full_evs()
         a.add_random_moves(number = m)
         #a.summary()   #uncomment to see all the elite Pokémon summaries
         #a.appraise()  #uncomment for base stat breakdown
         pass
-    # battle the party
     # heal before battle
     for b in mine:
         b.withdraw()
         b.restore()
-    # battle each party
+    # battle the party
     bb = bp.battle(mine,parties[i],fields[i],usr_name=myname,cpu_name=trainer_names[i])
     bb.start_withai(e4=True)
     pass